- 1 Top 6 Best Kids Headphones

 We were impressed with the Mpow’s ability to connect to other pairs of headphones through the 3.5mm headphone jack and share audio from a single source.
 This gives your kids the option of sharing a movie or music, or simply using the headphones for themselves.
 The CH6 headphones are also really durable, with a braided nylon cable and foldable design.
 And comfort wasn’t forgotten here, either.
 With pinch-free hinges, your kids can fold, unfold and adjust the headphones without worrying about getting hurt.
 Speaking of comfort, check out the best over ear headphones.

-#3 noot products K11 Kids Headphones
+#3 Noot products K11 Kids Headphones

-Award: Best for Older Kids
+Award: Best for Adolescents

 The first thing we noticed about the noot products K11 headphones is the distinct lack of volume limitation.
 And while this would normally turn us away, the overall quality and durability of these headphones was too good to pass up.
 However, this lack of control only makes these good for older kids and not for younger kids.
 The headphones are comfortable and durable, making them a great choice for travel.

 We were surprised at how good the audio quality was on these kids headphones.
 This is only enhanced by the noise reduction provided by the extra-padded ear pads.
 Once over your kids’ ears, the pads create a seal that keeps external noise out so they can enjoy all the sound the headphones have to offer.
 Unfortunately, the K11 headphones can fit a little big sometimes, which is another point in favor of them being better for older kids.
 If your kids prefer something lighter, the best earbuds may be the thing.